-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment Key Dis cussion Questions: 1.
-How do we guarantee that the students possess the prerequisites to move on to the next step?
-2. How can we identify the proximal zone of development (Vygotsky)?
-3. What do students learn at school beyond the official curriculum, in good or bad (hidden curriculum)?
-4. Who makes decisions about basic education curriculum content in Cambodia (MoEYS)?
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment Key Dis cussion Questions: How do we guarantee that the students possess the prerequisites to move on to the next step?
+How can we identify the proximal zone of development (Vygotsky)?
+What do students learn at school beyond the official curriculum, in good or bad (hidden curriculum)?
+Who makes decisions about basic education curriculum content in Cambodia (MoEYS)?
 What do you think are the main influences on their decision-making?
-5. What do you think should be the main guiding factors in choosing what should be in the curriculum?
-6. Are there any gaps in the official curriculum of Cambodia?
+What do you think should be the main guiding factors in choosing what should be in the curriculum?
+Are there any gaps in the official curriculum of Cambodia?
 How can a teacher complement it if needed?
-7. What place should have the curriculum and other support material, such as student textbooks and teacher's book in the strategy of an educator?
-8. Why do NGS emphasize maximum standards as opposed to minimum standards?
-Taxono • 2.2a Trainees describe the key characteristics of Bloom's Bloom's Taxonomy: Its Evolution, Revision, and Use in the Field of Various short exercises: s Taxonomy has been one of the most long-lasting Taxonomy including its various Education, by Mark Seaman (2011) Analyzing activities proposed in various s used by educators to describe human thought.
-Educational theories and ideas are often swept levels of thinking, definitions of thinking skills at each level, and (To be provided as a Handout) textbooks. fter 10 or 20 years as new fads come and go; how each level builds on the How to Write Instructional Objectives, by Norman Gronlund (1991) Rephrasing - er, Bloom's Taxonomy has surprisingly been very below it.
-(To be provided as a Handout) instructions to reach t for over 70 years, though with some other cognitive levels.
+What place should have the curriculum and 8. other support material, such as student textbooks and teacher's book in the strategy of an educator?
+Why do NGS emphasize maximum standards as opposed to minimum standards?
+Taxono Bloom's devices Many e away at howeve care Writing learning objectives through Bloom's my s Taxonomy has been one of the most long-lasting used by educators to describe human thought. ducational theories and ideas are often swept for 10 or 20 years as new fads come and go; er, Bloom's Taxonomy has surprisingly been very to for over 70 years, though with some 2.2a Trainees describe the key characteristics of Bloom's Taxonomy including its various levels of thinking, definitions of thinking skills at each level, and how each level builds on the below it.
+Bloom's Taxonomy: Its Evolution, Revision, and Use in the Field of Education, by Mark Seaman (2011) (To be provided as a Handout) How to Write Instructional Objectives, by Norman Gronlund (1991) (To be provided as a Handout) Various short exercises: • Analyzing activities proposed in various textbooks. • Rephrasing instructions to reach other cognitive levels.